Last Updated on

-You might see your teddy bear reverse sneezing, a breathing spasm that happens when your dog’s airways become irritated.
+You might see your Zuchon reverse sneezing, a breathing spasm that happens when your dog’s airways become irritated.
 While these episodes can be alarming at first, they’ll usually pass on their own.
 Still, it’s wise to check in with your veterinarian to determine possible irritants.

 In addition, your Bichon Tzu could inherit other conditions from her parents.
 These include: